Apply finishing material to wood-based surfaces

 Topic Overview

-The City & Guilds Entry Level Certificate in Skills for Working Life (Entry 3) is a vocational qualification designed to help learners develop the essential skills and knowledge needed for employment.
-This qualification covers key areas such as communication, teamwork, health and safety, and problem-solving in a work context.
-It is ideal for students who are preparing for the world of work or further vocational study, providing a practical foundation for employability.
+The City & Guilds Entry Level Diploma in Skills for Working Life (Entry 3) is a vocational qualification designed to help learners develop the essential skills and knowledge needed to prepare for employment.
+This diploma covers a range of practical and personal skills, including communication, teamwork, health and safety, and problem-solving, all within a work-related context.
+It is ideal for students who are beginning their journey into the world of work or who need to build confidence and competence in a supported environment.

 Key Concepts